-Audiences enjoy Kate's professional, engaging and well-illustrated presentations on American history, art, and design topics.
-This professional has lectured at museums, libraries, colleges, teachers' institutes, clubs and conferences across the country.
-She offers single illustrated lectures, training sessions for museum guides and art handlers and series of lectures addressing a particular theme.
+Audiences enjoy Kate's professional, engaging, and well-illustrated presentations on American history, art, and design topics.
+This professional has lectured at museums, libraries, colleges, teachers' institutes, clubs, and conferences across the country.
+She offers single illustrated lectures, training sessions for museum guides, and series of lectures on particular themes.

-She has addressed audiences at the University of Texas at Austin, Cornell University, New York University, Bard Graduate Center, Museum of the City of New York, Historic Deerfield, Conner Prairie, Baltimore Museum, Tulsa's Philbrook Museum, The Philadelphia Club and The University Club.
-In the Hudson Valley region, she has spoken for the Rensselaer County Historical Society, Nyack Public Library, the Society for the Preservation of Hudson Valley Vernacular Architecture and the Great Estates Consortium among many other institutions and organizations.
+She has addressed audiences at the University of Texas at Austin, Cornell University, New York University, Bard Graduate Center, Museum of the City of New York, Historic Deerfield, Conner Prairie, Baltimore Museum of Art, Tulsa's Philbrook Museum, The Philadelphia Club, and The University Club (NYC).

-Kate has made conference presentations for the International Council of Museums, American Alliance of Museums, American Association for State and Local History, Mid-Atlantic Association of Museums, Museum Association of New York State, Omohundro Conference of Early American History and Culture, Colonial Williamsburg Forum, Winterthur Museum, Rose Nichols Museum, Researching New York and other entities.
+Kate has made conference presentations for the International Council of Museums, American Alliance of Museums, American Association for State and Local History, Museum Association of New York State, Omohundro Conference of Early American History and Culture, Colonial Williamsburg Forum, Winterthur Museum, Researching New York, and other entities.

-Kate can plan and conduct art, history, and farm-to-table tours of the Hudson River Valley.
-She has participated in dozens of tours as a developer, organizer, leader, specialist guide and/or lecturer.
-These include the High Museum of Art Docents' tour, the Greenwich Historical Society’s sponsored tour and the Attingham International Study Program "New York and the Hudson Valley."
+Kate has planned and conducted art, history and landscape tours of the Hudson River Valley.
+She has participated in dozens of tours as a developer, organizer, leader, specialist guide, and lecturer.
+These include the High Museum of Art Docents' tour, the Greenwich Historical Society’s sponsored tour, and the Attingham International Study Program "New York and the Hudson Valley."

 LECTURES, TOURS & GUIDE TRAINING